mikesmithgh/kitty-scrollback.nvim/README.md

 > [!TIP]\
 > Expand each section under the [Features](#-features) section to see a demo.
 >
-> Check out [Advanced Configuration](https://github.com/mikesmithgh/kitty-scrollback.nvim/wiki/Advanced-Configuration) for more demos!
+> Check out [Advanced Configuration Examples](https://github.com/mikesmithgh/kitty-scrollback.nvim/wiki/Advanced-Configuration-Examples) for more demos!

 <!-- panvimdoc-ignore-end -->